q-shift/backstage-playground/manifest/installation/README.md

 # Installation

-Commands to be used to deploy Qshift on a new OCP cluster
+Commands to be used to deploy Qshift on a new OCP cluster (e.g. 4.14.7)

 ## Virt